kiptoo-korir/simple-toast/README.md

 ```

 If a variant falls outside the four variants stipulated, the library defaults back to the info variant of the toast.

+Simple toast currently does not support title of the toast notifications, only operating to show the message of the notification.

+The toasts are set to disappear automatically after 6 seconds of being visible.